• Skip to primary navigation

 We have found that applying mycorrhizae to the roots while planting vastly improves a plant’s ability to adapt successfully.
 You can use either a granular or water-soluble form.

 In very hot, sunny conditions, it can also help a lot to erect some kind of temporary shade that can be left in place until the transplant has had time to establish its root system (about 2 weeks).
 An example are the below frames with screen material stretched over them and lashed to tomato cages at the corners, do the job of shading pepper plants and protecting the crops from hail, too.
-Use your creativity to come up with attractive and functional temporarily ways to protect your new plantings!
+It’s also easy to construct wire frames at any scale and cover them with row-cover fabric or shade cloth.
+Use your creativity to come up with attractive and functional temporary ways to protect your new plantings!

 Applying a thick mulch will help keep plant roots cooler, and placing a landscape flag next to a new plant also helps you to keep an eye on it and remember to water.